 The Seaman to Admiral – 21 was designed to combine a number of commissioning programs into one.
-With this new program, enlisted sailors are given the opportunity to receive a commission while maintaining the benefits of being active duty.
+With this new program, enlisted Sailors are given the opportunity to receive a commission while maintaining the benefits of being active duty.
 Sailors receive up to $10,000 per year for books, fees, and tuition.
-See also OSU Military Experience Credits.
+Upon graduation, Sailors will receive a commission.

-At Oregon State University active duty sailors are fully integrated within the Battalion.
+At Oregon State University active-duty sailors are fully integrated within the Battalion.
 They participate in weekly physical training, battalion drill and labs, as well as holding positions within the battalion chain of command.
-Various billets are assigned to OC’s, and their midshipmen counterparts, in order for their professional development and leadership skills.
+Various billets are assigned to OCs, and their midshipmen counterparts, in order for their professional development and leadership skills.